eclipse/vorto/tutorials/tutorial_connect_xdk_ble.md

     <tr>
       <td colspan="1">11.</td>
       <td colspan="1">
-        <ac:emoticon ac:name="tick"/> Great!!
-The XDK is now sending temperature data via bluetooth to the Bosch IoT Suite and it's visualized in our web application.</td>
+        </b>Great!!</b> The XDK is now sending temperature data via bluetooth to the Bosch IoT Suite and it's visualized in our web application.</td>
     </tr>
   </tbody>
 </table>